TADS Quiz

 Drovers in Tadley

-Before the Railways took over transport of livestock, this road was a Drover road off the main turnpike through Tadley.
-Drovers herded sheep, cows horses and even turkeys down this road.
+Before the Railways took over livestock transport, this road was a Drover road off the main turnpike through Tadley.
+Drovers herded sheep, cows, horses, and even turkeys down this road.

 Q1 How many shoes did each cow have?
 0, 2, 4 or 8